exr98/HCA-uncovers-metastable-phenotypes-in-hEC-monolayers/README.md

 This repository contains the scripts used in the paper ["High Content Analysis uncovers metastable phenotypes in human endothelial cell monolayers and key features across distinct populations"](incl. link to paper) for:

+- "ECPT" (Endothelial Cell Profiling Tool) contains

-- "Shiny App V1.2" contains the R scripts to reproduce the Shiny Application for interactive data selection used to subset the database after tSNE clustering
+- "Shiny App V1.2" contains the raw data .csv file and R scripts to reproduce the Shiny Application for interactive data selection used to subset the data after tSNE clustering

 - "SLAS2_Stats_Notebook.Rmd" is an R notebook containing the scripts for reduction analysis and statistical analysis

 - "SLAS2 NotebookD1R3_4.Rmd" contains the R scripts for data visualisation

-- Can also use this for pipeline upload stuff

 ## ECPT
 Endothelial Cell Profiling Tool (ECPT) expands on [previous work](https://journals.sagepub.com/doi/10.1177/2472555218820848) and provides a